Legatum & Partners

 Why act before the claim deteriorates?

-The longer an unpaid business client remains unmanaged, the more the file may weaken: documents become scattered, decision-makers change, objections appear and recovery prospects may deteriorate.
+The longer the client relationship remains unresolved, the more the case may weaken: documents become scattered, decision-makers change, objections appear and recovery prospects may deteriorate.
 A structured approach helps preserve evidence, control communication and choose the right recovery lever.

 FAQ — unpaid business client